 Freemasonry is the world’s oldest and largest fraternal organization.
 The Masonic Fraternity came to Wisconsin from England.
 The first Masonic Lodge was started near Green Bay in the 1820s (almost 25 years before Wisconsin became a state.)
 As more Masons move into the state, they brought their fraternity with them.
 At their peak, Wisconsin had more than 360 active lodges in the state.

 This Lodge (Fulton Lodge No. 69) was founded in July 1855 in Fulton Center (present day Indianford) in Rock County.
+The first recorded meeting of the lodge was held under dispensation on the evening of August 4th, 1855.
+At this meeting, the brethren were informed that a petition for a charter or a warrant empowering them to institute a lodge of A. F. & A. M. had been forwarded to the Grand Lodge officers in Milwaukee for their approval.
 In June 1856, the Lodge was given a charter from the Grand Lodge of Wisconsin.
 Erastus Hopkins served as its master, with Robert Stone and Albert Wagner as Wardens.

 After the turn of the last century, Fulton Lodge assumed the Royal Hall indebtedness and acquired the Odd Fellows ownership interest.
-W. W. Child, a 19th century Master of Fulton Lodge, was a significant contributor to the lodge.
+W. W. Child, a 19th century Master of Fulton Lodge, was a significant contributor to the lodge, as well as Freemasonry in general.
 In fact, the W. W. Child Lodge No. 295 at Gays Mills in Crawford County was named for him in 1908.

 Today, Fulton Lodge remains an active part of the Edgerton community.
 The lodge actively raises funds for local charities, allows local groups to use its buildings and facilities for community purposes, and many of its members raise funds for Shriner’s Hospitals for Children through the Zor Shrine Mini Cars.